Daniel Zlatkov

-Daniel Zlatkov (Даниел Златков; born 6 March 1989) is a Bulgarian footballer who plays as a defender for Dobrudzha Dobrich.
+Daniel Zlatkov (Даниел Златков; born 6 March 1989) is a Bulgarian former footballer.
 He played for several years in the Bulgarian A PFG.

 Career

 Early career

 Zlatkov began playing football in his hometown Blagoevgrad at Pirin.
 In summer 2007, he started training with the first team and signed a professional contract, connecting him with the club until 2010.
 Zlatkov made his debut during the 2007–08 season on 10 May 2008 in a 2–2 away draw against Beroe.
 A few days later, he had a trial with Dynamo Kyiv, but did not do enough to secure a contract with the Ukrainian club.
 In June 2008, Zlatkov was sent to Pirin Gotse Delchev on loan for one year.
 In the 2008–09 season, he earned 27 appearances playing in the second division, scored seven goals and provided five assists.

 Minyor

 Because of his good displays, Zlatkov caught the eye of Minyor Pernik scouts.
 In May 2009, he signed a three-year contract with Minyor.
 On 17 January 2011 it was officially announced that he would spend 2 weeks trial with Maccabi Haifa.
 In August, he left the club.